-*The slaughterhouse map is currently under construction, and map function is down.*
+*The slaughterhouse map is currently offline.*

 While we work to upgrade and renovate the slaughterhouse map, please consult the following databases to find a slaughterhouse near you.
 The Cornell Small Farms Program has compiled extensive lists for the following slaughterhouse types: USDA, NYS 5A, and NYS Custom.
 These lists were last updated in 2016.

 - What is a 5-A State Plant?
 (Poultry and/or non-amenable (exotic) meats)

 - These are specialized NY state licensed facilities that are exempt from federal inspection but require state issued licenses in order to slaughter and/or process animals.
 There are numerous 5-A classifications; the ones listed here are 5-A classifications granted for 1) non-amenable red meat slaughter and/or processing, 2) non-amenable poultry slaughtering and/or processing or 3) amenable poultry slaughtering and/or processing under the 20,000 bird small enterprise exemption.
 Non-amenable products from a 5-A licensed facility may be sold by the farmer.
 A 5-A poultry plant operating under the small enterprise exemption may purchase poultry from a farmer and sell the processed birds or parts back to the farmer to in turn sell as a distributor under the farmer’s label.

 - What is a Custom Exempt Slaughter Plant?
 (Freezer Trade)